d4l-data4life/kirby3-static-site-generator/README.md

 ## How to install the plugin

-If you use composer, you can install the plugin with: `composer require *TODO*`
+If you use composer, you can install the plugin with: `composer require d4l/kirby-static-site-generator`

 Alternatively, create a `static-site-generator` folder in `site/plugins`, download this repository and extract its contents into the new folder.